-Corn, for example, is one of the most common crops which needs to be processed before it’s transported out to shops and restaurants into the form we know it as, including bread, cereal and crisps!
+Wheat, for example, is one of the most common crops which needs to be processed before it’s transported out to shops and restaurants into the form we know it as, including bread, cereal and crisps!

 There is often discussion over the damage packaging waste can cause to our beaches, oceans and elsewhere, due to their inability to biodegrade.

 We could look at more efficient ways of packaging food.
 For example, there are some techniques that are clearly wasteful, such as this peeled orange in a plastic container!